Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or

 Only boil the water you need in your kettle

 If you’re just making one cup of tea then boil just over one cup of water, or even consider using a *Hot Cup like I have done in the past.

-When you’re boiling a larger amount of water then weigh it out in accordance to your requirements.
+When you’re boiling a larger amount of water then measure it out in accordance to your requirements.
 Not only will you save on heating the water but you’ll reduce your water usage slightly too, which is great for the environment.

 Keep your freezer ice free and full up

-Having a well stocked freezer can mean there is less cool air circulating that needs to be cooled.
+Having a well stocked freezer can mean there is less air circulating around that needs to be cooled.
 Also, keep your freezer free of ice too, so it can work more efficiently.

 Make sure any fans in your fridge or freezer can circulate properly, without interruption or blockage,, and that they aren’t getting accidentally clogged up with groceries.